kdgdkd/MIDImod/README.md

 `midimod.py` is a Python script to intercept, transform, and redirect MIDI messages in real-time between different devices.
 It allows for deep customization through JSON configuration files, offering functionalities like device connection, channel remapping, note transposition, Control Change (CC) transformation, note to CC/PC conversion, and a system of rule "versions" (presets) that can be changed dynamically during execution.

+## What is it for

+MIDImod can be used to manage MIDI between devices connected to a local computer.
+For example, you can connect a keyboard or a controller to an external synth.
+But you can also change the channel, the type of signal, the values, etc. You can duplicate incoming notes, and send them to two different devices, or two channels in a multi-timbral device.
+And you could apply transposition only to the second copy of the secuence, sending notes one octave below, like a sub-bass.
+You can turn a note button into a shift function button, changing the values sent by the rest of the controls.
+Or use note buttons to send Control Change or Program Change events (even if your controller "does not send PC").
+You could use the velocity or aftertouch to control LFO speed, or cutoff in a synth, while escaling the resulting values into valid ranges.
+Because of the versions implementation, you could use a controller to change the behaviour of another device that is also connected to the computer (clicking on a button on a controller, I can change the octave of a separate keyboard).
+There are many things that can be done, some may have a practical use and result in better music.
+Personally, I use it to turn my M-AUDIO XSessionPRO (which is very far from a PRO device), into a smart device.
+My XSessionPRO is expected to work with mixer software (easy to map), and can only send a predefined set of CCs and notes, all on channel 1; this can't be changed.
+With MIDImod, I use it to control hardware, sending CC data on different channels, with shift buttons and presets, and is very capable of managing an 8 voices set on an Access Virus TI2.

 ## Main Features